INTERESTING FACTS ABOUT VENUS !!!

 Venus has up to 90 times the atmospheric pressure we have on Earth.
 So basically, you would be crushed by the enormous weight of the atmosphere.

-A space probe called Magellan, made up from spare parts from the Viking, Voyager, Galileo and Ulysses space probes, which was working until 1994, helped scientists make a map of Venus’s surface.
+A space probe called Magellan, made up from spare parts from the Viking, Voyager, Galileo, and Ulysses space probes, which was working until 1994, helped scientists make a map of Venus’s surface.

 The Magellan craft saw that Venus had monstrous volcanoes and jagged mountains just like Earth.
 Maat Mons is the highest volcano on the planet.

 Maat Mons rises 8 kilometers (5 miles) above the planets surface.

 Maat Mons is named after an Egyptian Goddess of Truth and Justice.
 “Mons” is a Latin term for “Mountain.”